-Report on the Bank and Banking Group Disclosure Statement
+Report on the Banking Group Disclosure Statement

-We have audited the accompanying financial statements and supplementary information of ANZ Bank New Zealand Limited (the Bank) and its subsidiaries (the Banking Group) on pages 4 to 76 of the Disclosure Statement.
-The financial statements comprise the balance sheets as at 30 September 2014, the statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information of the Bank and the Banking Group.
-The supplementary information comprises the information that is required to be disclosed under the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (the Order).
+We have audited the accompanying financial statements and supplementary information of ANZ Bank New Zealand Limited ("the Bank") and its subsidiaries ("Banking Group") on pages 3 to 66 of the Disclosure Statement.
+The financial statements comprise the balance sheet as at 30 September 2015, the statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information of the Banking Group.
+The supplementary information comprises the information that is required to be disclosed in accordance with the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (the Order).